NVIDIA/warp/docs/_build/html/_sources/modules/functions.rst.txt

 .. function:: quat_from_axis_angle(axis: vec3, angle: float32) -> quatf

    Construct a quaternion representing a rotation of angle radians around the given axis.

-.. function:: quat_from_axis_angle(axis: vec3d, angle: float64) -> quatd

-   Construct a quaternion representing a rotation of angle radians around the given axis.